Spectamen aratum

-Minolops arata is a species of sea snail, a marine gastropod mollusk in the family Solariellidae.
+Spectamen aratum is a species of sea snail, a marine gastropod mollusk in the family Solariellidae.

 Description

 The height of the shell attains 7 mm, its diameter 9.5 mm.

-The widely unibilicate, rather thin shell has a turbinate shape.
+The widely umbilicate, rather thin shell has a turbinate shape.
 Its colour is pale yellow, with purple disposed in dots on the shoulder and stripes on the base.
 The five whorls are tabulate above, angled at the shoulder, thence rounded, last in slight contact with its predecessor.
 The sutures are impressed.